UlasDoruk/UlasDoruk/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-Back-End techs.
+Web Dev.
+Techs.
 - 🌱 I’m currently learning ...
-JavaScript, Node.js
+JavaScript, Node.jsi React.js
-- 👯 I’m looking to collaborate on ...
-Anybody.
-Who begin learning to Back-End techs.
-- 🤔 I’m looking for help with ...
-HTML - CSS - Javascript - Node.js
 - 📫 How to reach me: ... udk97@hotmail.com

 <br>